vpubchain/vircle-bitcore-node/docs/services/bitcoind.md

-# Vpub Service
+# Vircle Service

-The Vpub Service is a Node.js interface to [Vpub Core](https://github.com/vpubchain/vircle-core) for querying information about the vircle block chain.
+The Vircle Service is a Node.js interface to [Vircle Core](https://github.com/vpubchain/vircle-core) for querying information about the vircle block chain.
 It will manage starting and stopping `vpubd` or connect to several running `vpubd` processes.
-It uses an instance of a Vpub with additional indexes enabled for querying information about addresses and blocks.
+It uses an instance of a Vircle with additional indexes enabled for querying information about addresses and blocks.
 Results are cached for performance and there are several additional API methods added for common queries.

 ## Configuration